-Please note that I am an enthusiast rather than an expert.
-I have no Japanese, I don't work in the art business and I don't have specialist art history training but I try to make sure that all the information I publish all comes from reputable published sources.
+Please note that I am an enthusiast rather than an expert; I have no Japanese; I don't work in the art business and I don't have any specialist art history training but I do try to make sure that all the information I publish comes from reputable, published sources.
 Please read the following FAQs and maybe they will answer your questions.

 Where can I buy a Hiroshige print?